 At that time, the average injury rate in America was about five employees per 100 who lost at least one day of work each year due to injury.
 When O’Neill took over as CEO, the company safety director reported with pride that, at Alcoa, the average employee loss of a day of work due to injury was much lower – 1.86 employees per 100 who lost a day of work due to injury.
 This was one-third of the US average.
 Nonetheless, O’Neill, emboldened by the need to create a real commitment to safety, stated his commitment that the company’s goal was to aim for zero lost workdays.

-Three months into O’Neill’s tenure, a production employee was killed in an accident that involved his not following a safety procedure, all the while being observed by two supervisors, who did nothing to stop him in overlooking the safety rules.
+Three months into O’Neill’s tenure, a production employee was killed in an accident that involved his not following a safety procedure, all the while being observed by two supervisors, who did nothing to stop him from overlooking the safety rules.

-Fourteen hours after the accident, O’Neill called his leadership together in an emergency session to review the event.
+Fourteen hours after the accident, O’Neill called his leadership in an emergency session to review the event.

 “We killed this man,” he started.
 “It’s my failure of leadership.
 I caused his death.
 And it’s the failure of all of you in the chain of command.”
-O’Neill’s words clearly set the tone about his view of leadership’s role in the company’s commitment to health and safety.
+O’Neill’s words set the tone for his view of leadership’s role in the company’s commitment to health and safety.
 O’Neill’s response was not simply to blame the supervisors—he said that leadership and the organization failed this employee by not clearly and effectively communicating the importance of safety at Alcoa in a way that affected everyone’s behavior.

-By the time O’Neill left the position fourteen years later, Alcoa had reduced employee lost workdays per 100 employees from 1.86 down to 0.126—less than one-tenth of the number when O’Neill assumed his role and one-twentieth of the US average.
+By the time O’Neill left the position fourteen years later, Alcoa had reduced employee lost workdays per 100 employees from 1.86 down to 0.126—less than one-tenth of the number when O’Neill had assumed his role and one-twentieth of the US average.